fiuxxed/fiuxxed-autotyper/README.md

 ### What's next?
 - making the AI more trained

+## March 20, 2026

+### Fixed
+- made the AI more trained
+- too many bugs to count lol

+### Changed
+- smoother animations
+- again, too much to tell you.
+I was on a huge break lol

+### What's next?
+- figuring out more quality of life updates

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)